Events

 NOTE:

-• In person attendance is restricted to Cornell students, staff and faculty.
+• Attendance is restricted to Cornell students, staff and faculty.

 • All Cornell community members should take personal responsibility and demonstrate COVID-19 etiquette.